Warren Truss: Honours and awards

 On 1 January 2001, Truss was awarded the Centenary Medal for "service as Minister for Agriculture, Fisheries and Forestry".

 In 2014, the South Burnett Regional Council named their Kingaroy Chambers the "Warren Truss Chamber" in recognition of Truss's time as Mayor of the former Kingaroy Shire.

 Truss was appointed a Companion of the Order of Australia in the 2019 Australia Day Honours for "eminent service to the Parliament of Australia, particularly in the areas of trade, transport, agriculture, and rural and regional development".

+Popular references

+In the American television series Lost, Warren Truss was briefly referenced as having been assaulted in a bar fight by main character James "Sawyer" Ford (Josh Holloway), though the conflict and Truss himself are never onscreen.